Self Regulated Learning Mechanism for Data Efficient Knowledge Distillation: Experiments

 \subsubsection{Training Teacher Model with Self-Regulation}

 First, the teacher models are trained.
 The results are shown in Table 1.
 Conventionally training the models is equivalent to setting $\alpha = \infty$ in algorithm 1.
-It is observed that the self-regulated training performs comparably to the conventional method of training.
-In the Fashion-MNIST case, the self-regulated training performs better than the conventional training method for all values of $\alpha$ considered.
+It is observed that the self-regulated training performs comparably to the conventional method of training for MNIST and CIFAR10 datasets.
+In the Fashion-MNIST case, it performs better than the conventional training method for all values of $\alpha$ considered.